OIDC what you did there - secure continuous development for your AWS & Azure landing zone

 This proved quite challenging to work with for a number of reasons:

 1. When we asserted conditions on the token, we wanted to know: the organisation (workspace, in Bitbucket terms); the repository; branch name; who issued the token and the desired audience for the token.
 In GitHub, this information is all available in the standard sub, iss and aud claims.
 But in Bitbucket, we also had to check the custom branchName claim.
 When using AWS STS, there is a limited range of available context keys to allow for conditional checking.
-These are: aud, azp, amr and sub, which meant we could no longer check what branch we were using on the IAM Role Trust policy.
+These are: aud, azp, amr and sub, which meant we could no longer directly check what branch we were using on the IAM Role Trust policy.

-2. The randomised { stepUuid } in the sub claim changes at every step of every pipeline run - it requires regex support for the consuming party as it cannot be asserted on with a static value.
+3. The randomised { STEP_UUID } in the sub claim changes at every step of every pipeline run - it requires regex support for the consuming party as it cannot be asserted on with a static value.
 At the time of the project, Azure did not support this.

-3. The { and } characters that are included in many claims are not allowed in AWS tags which also meant we couldn’t directly use them for sts:TagSession conditional checks.
+4. The { and } characters that are included in many claims are not allowed in AWS tags which also meant we couldn’t directly use them for sts:TagSession conditional checks.

 All of these issues meant we could not directly use Azure managed identities nor AWS STS to exchange our Bitbucket issued JWTs for cloud credentials.